mauriciofigueroa/praatSublimeSyntax/README.md

 Although this Praat syntax highlighter already works relatively well in Sublime Text 2, the highlighter is currently under heavy development.
 Many aspects still need to be defined, refined and/or fixed.
-One example of its current problems is that it's really bad at dealing with single quotation marks.

-So far, this syntax highlighter aims to work with the latest Praat syntax.
+So far, it aims to work with the latest Praat syntax.
 Compatibility with previous syntax versions is only partial.
-I hope to improve compatibility in future editions of this project.
+I hope to gradually improve compatibility as I'm able to work on newer verions.

 ## Features

 * Highlighting of Praat's numerals, keywords, form elements, commands, operators, comments and quoted texts.
-* Code folding for all types of blocks.
+* Code folding for blocks.
-* Auto completion snippets for most common loops and conditional jumps.
+* Auto completion snippets for loops, conditional jumps and forms.

 ## Installation